andykent/orca/README.md

 To get started from within your projct you can run...

-    bundle exec hull init .
+    bundle exec orca init .

-This will create a config/hull.rb file for you to get started with.
+This will create a config/orca.rb file for you to get started with.

 To ship a run a command the syntax is as follows...

-    hull [command] [package] [node]
+    orca [command] [package] [node]

-So here are some examples (assuming you have a package called "app" and a node called "server" defined in your hull.rb)...
+So here are some examples (assuming you have a package called "app" and a node called "server" defined in your orca.rb)...

-    hull apply app server
+    orca apply app server
-    hull remove app server
+    orca remove app server
-    hull demonstrate app server
+    orca demonstrate app server

-The Hull DSL
+The Orca DSL
 ------------

-Hull packages are written in a Ruby based DSL.
+Orca packages are written in a Ruby based DSL.
 It's really simple to learn in less than 5 mins.
-Here's an example hull.rb file with all you need to know...
+Here's an example orca.rb file with all you need to know...

     # define a new pacage called 'gem' that provides some actions for managing rubygems
     package 'gem' do